toggledbits/PluginTools/README.md

 ### Step Eight: Check the LuaUPnP log

 Examine the LuaUPnP log, which is `/var/log/cmh/LuaUPnP.log`.
 I don't recommend using `scp` to copy it, but you can `ssh` into your Vera and use the `less` command (e.g. `less /var/log/cmh/LuaUPnP.log`) to browse it.
 You can also browse it using a browser via local HTTP access: `http://your-vera-local-ip/cgi-bin/cmh/log.sh?Device=LuaUPnP` (this is my preferred method).

+> The LuaView plugin now offers browsing of the log file, even via remote access, with search.

 Search for the compact name and you'll pretty quickly find where the plugin starts.
 Here's what it looks like for the unmodified plugin framework: